|Guide||♦||188 Triplogs||3 Topics|

 The trail follows along La Barge Creek, crossing it numerous times.
 Several campsites along this section may unfortunately cause the hiker to lose the main trail.
 If you find yourself in one of them and cannot locate the trail, I'd recommend you backtrack, as many of the campgrounds are right near where the trail crosses the creek.

 This section is the most traveled and usually is decently cairned, except for those few spots you need them to distinguish where a campsite trail shouldn't be followed.

 Pants are recommended, as well as long sleeves.
 Those with Kevlar would want to don it for this section.
 The crossings are generally a few dozen yards of rocky creek crosses, and unless it has rained in the past two months, you generally don't have to be concerned about getting your feet wet.

-After traveling along and admiring the cottonwoods and cat claw, you will hear the sound of water as you near the end.
-La Barge spring is one of the most reliable in the western Supes and it is a mini-oasis of vegetation and wildlife.
-There are some ENORMOUS trees thriving in this micro-climate and if you are a birder, break out the glasses and stay awhile.
+After traveling along and admiring the cottonwoods and catclaw, you will hear the sound of water as you near the end.
+La Barge spring is one of the most reliable in the western Supes, and it is a mini-oasis of vegetation and wildlife.
+Some ENORMOUS trees are thriving in this micro-climate, and if you are a birder, break out the glasses and stay awhile.

 Overall, this portion is easy and flat with some rocky creek crossings, but if you can make it to the Red Tanks, you should be able to navigate this portion without much difficulty.